wearable-motion-capture/.github/profile/README.md

 # Quick Start Guide

 Here, we outline the most basic steps to get started with our system.
-For more detailed instructions and advanced modes (like phone and watch tracking or voice commands), please see our [extensive wiki](https://github.com/wearable-motion-capture/.github/wiki).
+For more detailed instructions and advanced modes (like phone and watch tracking or voice commands), please see our [wiki](https://github.com/wearable-motion-capture/.github/wiki).
 As shown below, this framework features three modes.
 The quick start guide gets you started with the **Watch Only** mode.

 <p align="center">
   <img src="https://github.com/wearable-motion-capture/.github/blob/main/profile/httpdocs/modes.gif" alt="Modes"/>